jangroth/aws-certification-notes/devops-engineer-professional.md

 <a name="4_17_1_3"></a>
 #### [↖](#4_17)[↑](#4_17_1_2)[↓](#4_17_2) Kinesis Data Analytics
+* The easiest way to analyze streaming data, gain actionable insights, and respond to your business and customer needs in real time
 * Performing real time analytics on Kinesis Streams using SQL
 * Managed, auto-scaling
 * Can create Kinesis Streams in real-time